lmickes/pyWitness/manual/source/introduction.rst

 To perform an analysis of showup data, the data need to be organised differently compared to lineup data. rejectId for both targetAbsent and targetPresent showups need to given new confidence names.
-For example, if the data are measured on a three point confidence scale (1, 2 and 3).
+For example, if the data are measured on a three point confidence scale (1, 2 and 3) for previously experienced ("old")items and for not previously experienced ("new") items.
 The subjectId for both targetPresent and targetAbsent confidences need to be mapped to (4, 5, 6) and rejectId needs to be given (3, 2, 1).

 .. note::